 Axum was one of the first capitals of Ethiopia, the centre of the Axumite dynasty.
-Its heyday was from 150BC to approx. 850AD.
-The Axumite empire shows the strong influence of the Greeks and also the Persians, their main trading partners.
-This city of ruined palaces and mysterious obelisks is also home to the somewhat dubious stories revolving around King Solomon and the Queen of Sheba.
-Indeed Ethiopians still believe that the Arc of the Covenant is in Axum guarded by a holy priest.
+Its heyday was from 150BC to 850AD.
+The Axumite empire shows the strong influence of the Greeks and Persians, their main trading partners.
+This city of ruined palaces and mysterious obelisks is also home to the somewhat dubious stories of King Solomon and the Queen of Sheba.
+Ethiopians still believe that the Arc of the Covenant is in Axum guarded by a holy priest.
 This priest is the only person who is allowed to see the Arc.
 And he guards it until his death.

-Axum is not an immediately impressive as the other cultural icons such as Lalibela and Gondar.
-But those with a keen interest in history will appreciate its sites and associated legends.
-The main sites are the obelisk and the modern and old churches of Maryam Tsion.
-The churches themselves are reasonably interesting, but what’s more fascinating was the wholly unexpected little museum.
-Inside was a vast wealth of treasure from coronation crowns of ancient kings, ornate robes lines with jewels to Axum crosses.
+Axum is not as overtly impressive as the other Ethiopian cultural icons such as Lalibela and Gondar.
+But those with a keen interest in history will appreciate its sites and legends.
+The main sites are the obelisks and the churches of Maryam Tsion.
+But what’s more fascinating was the wholly unexpected little church museum.
+Inside is a vast wealth of treasure including the coronation crowns of ancient kings, ornate robes lined with jewels and Axum crosses.

-But the nearby Ghiralta mountains are also a drawcard.
-If travelling from the Tigrai region, we recommend a visit the ancient and remarkably well-preserved Yeha temple from the 4th century BC.
+The nearby Gheralta mountains are also a drawcard.
+En route is the ancient and remarkably well-preserved Yeha temple from the 4th century BC.

-The main attraction of this beautiful area are the ancient rock-hewn churches in the Tigrai mountains.
+The main attractions of this beautiful area are the ancient rock-hewn churches in the Tigrai mountains.
 These churches have been built into the sandstone rock, some as old as the 4th century, when Christianity first came to Ethiopia.
-This area makes a great introduction to Ethiopia as it is home to the earliest churches.
+(This area makes a great introduction to Ethiopia as it is home to its earliest churches.)

-If you’re looking for a spot of adventure, you can hike up to visit one or more of the monasteries perched on the top of the mountain tops.
-Depending on which monastery is chosen, this could entail a just a steepish walk, or a tricky section of rock scrambling or even been hauled up a rope by some strong-armed monks.
+If you’re looking for some adventure, you can hike up to one of the monasteries perched on the mountain tops.
+Depending on the monastery, this could be a just a steep walk, or a tricky section of rock scrambling.
+Or even been hauled up a rope by some strong-armed monks.
 A knowledgeable local guide is essential.
 (Note that this final monastery is not open to women!)